digitalbazaar/ed25519-signature-2020/README.md

 ## Install

-- Node.js 14+ is required.
+- Browsers and Node.js 14+ supported.

 To install locally (for development):